VaradhKaushik/NLP-Project-lyrics-to-music/README.md

 # Lyrics to music using MusicGen

--- archive-new folder: contains midi files by artists/bands - collected from Lakh Midi dataset -cleaned subset -- getlyrics.ipynb notebook: contains the script to collect the lyrics of the songs using Genius API and song features metadata using spotify WebAPI.
+-- archive-new folder: contains midi files by artists/bands - collected from Lakh Midi dataset -cleaned subset.

+-- getlyrics.ipynb notebook: contains the script to collect the lyrics of the songs using Genius API and song features metadata using spotify WebAPI.

 -- jsonAnalysis.ipynb notebook: contains the script to extract the features of midi files and analyse the common generes/ sentiments/ musical features.

 -- lyricAnalysis.ipynb notebook: contains the script to extract sentiment, keywords and topic words from the song lyrics and generates a uniform styled textual prompt for each song based on the analyzed lyrical features and musical features.

 -- processed_lyrics_sentiment_keywords.csv: contains data  of idi_file_path, artist_name, song_title, sentiment, keywords, spotify_metadata, topics, prompt